statbiophys/bnabs_prob/README.md

 is again fully customizable from the `config_igor.yaml` file (e.g., the user can choose to run only the alignment step, leaving the inference or the final evaluation for later).

 The output consists into a set of folders (`aligns`, `evaluate`, `inference`, `output`) containing IGoR results, as described in its [documentation](https://statbiophys.github.io/IGoR/).
 In particular, the two files under the `inference` folder, `final_parms.txt` and `final_marginals.txt`, are the ones containing the inferred model to be used later for bnabs evaluation.
+To this aim, they will also be copied automatically under the `template/igor_models` folder.

 Also, a summary file is produced by combining for each sequence the results from igBlast annotation and IGoR evaluation, potentially useful for a deeper analysis at the single-sequence level, or also to extract summary statistics at the donor or cohort level (e.g., the distribution of the fraction of point-mutated positions).

--
+---

 ### The `bnabs` section